Vegetable Garden Planning Tips – Late Winter Checklist

 Milk-Jug Greenhouse

-A smaller trick is to use empty milk jugs to start my seeds.
+A smaller ‘greenhouse’ trick is to use empty milk jugs to start my seeds.
 The lid closes over the seedlings when they’re small to keep the humidity level high.
-But you can tip the lid back to help harden off the plants when it gets close to planting time.
+You can tip the lid back to help harden off the plants when it gets close to planting time.

 Milk Jug Greenhouse - Harden off for 1-2 weeks. #TexasHomesteader

-I really loved the convenience of those little biodegradable pots .
-You can drop the seedling – pot & all – into the ground when it was time to plant.
+I really loved the convenience of biodegradable pots.
+In spring you can plant the seedling – pot & all – into the ground.

-In a typical #UseWhatchaGot moment I decided to repurpose used cardboard to make my seed-starting pots.
+In a typical #UseWhatchaGot moment I decided to repurpose used cardboard to make my Homemade Seed-Starting Pots.
+It was FREE & it was easy – a few quick snips & folds is all it took.

 Repurposed cardboard pots to plant garden seeds.
 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader